Find out the consequences of leaving a tenancy early without bringing it to a legal end.

 - cleaning or damage

-- the costs of reletting the property if you left early
+- the costs of finding new tenants if you left early

 Your deposit should be protected in a scheme if you had an assured shorthold tenancy.